 - 4. If DC Agent is configured to use NetBIOS, attempt to telnet to a domain controller on port 139.
 If the telnet command is successful, you will see a blank screen.
 If unsuccessful: - A router, firewall, or other device may be blocking NetBIOS traffic. - NetBIOS may not be enabled, and the domain controller may not be listening on port 139.
 To check the status of the port, use the netstat command:

 Windows:

 '''

 netstat -na | find "139"

+Linux:

+netstat -na | grep 139

 '''